Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/fundamentals/precision.rst

 BFloat16 Mixed Precision
 ************************

-BFloat16 Mixed precision is similar to FP16 mixed precision, however, it maintains more of the "dynamic range" that FP32 offers.
+BFloat16 Mixed precision is similar to FP16 mixed precision.
+However, it maintains more of the "dynamic range" that FP32 offers.
-This means it is able to improve numerical stability than FP16 mixed precision.
+This means it can improve numerical stability than FP16 mixed precision.
-For more information, see `this TPU performance blogpost <https://cloud.google.com/blog/products/ai-machine-learning/bfloat16-the-secret-to-high-performance-on-cloud-tpus>`_.
+For more information, see `this TPU performance blog post <https://cloud.google.com/blog/products/ai-machine-learning/bfloat16-the-secret-to-high-performance-on-cloud-tpus>`_.

 .. code-block::